ZhouQiangwei/pydmtools/README.md

     >>> bm.addHeader([("chr1", 1000000), ("chr2", 1500000)])

-bigWig headers are case-sensitive, so `chr1` and `Chr1` are different.
+BM headers are case-sensitive, so `chr1` and `Chr1` are different.
 Likewise, `1` and `chr1` are not the same, so you can't mix Ensembl and UCSC chromosome names.
 After adding a header, you can then add entries.

-By default, up to 10 "zoom levels" are constructed for bigWig files.
+By default, up to 10 "zoom levels" are constructed for BM files.
 You can change this default number with the `maxZooms` optional argument.
-A common use of this is to create a bigWig file that simply holds intervals and no zoom levels:
+A common use of this is to create a BM file that simply holds intervals and no zoom levels:

     >>> bm.addHeader([("chr1", 1000000), ("chr2", 1500000)], maxZooms=0)

 If you set `maxTooms=0`, please note that IGV and many other tools WILL NOT WORK as they assume that at least one zoom level will be present.
-You are advised to use the default unless you do not expect the bigWig files to be used by other packages.
+You are advised to use the default unless you do not expect the BM files to be used by other packages.

 ## Adding entries to a BM file

 Assuming you've opened a file for writing and added a header, you can then add entries.
-Note that the entries **must** be added in order, as bigWig files always contain ordered intervals.
-There are three formats that bigWig files can use internally to store entries.
-The most commonly observed format is identical to a [bedGraph](https://genome.ucsc.edu/goldenpath/help/bedgraph.html) file:
+Note that the entries **must** be added in order, as BM files always contain ordered intervals.
+There are three formats that BM files can use internally to store entries.

     chr1	0	100	0.0
     chr1	100	120	1.0